pascal-fb-martin/houselights/README.md

 This service supports a graphic map display to control the lights.
 That map display requires the presence of a user created `floorplan.svg` file in `/var/lib/house/lights`.
 This SVG file is typically created using Inkscape.
 Each SVG element that reflects the state of a point must not have any `stroke` attribute and must have an `id` attribute matching the ID of the point (except for ' ' replaced with '_').

+An HTML page is automatically generated based on this `floorplan.svg` file and cached as `/var/cache/house/lights/mapbody.html`: this later file must be deleted after each change to a `/var/lib/house/lights` file.

 ## Panel

 The web interface includes a Panel page (/lights/panel.html) that has no menu and only shows the current lights, each as one big button to tun the device on and off.
 This page is meant for a phone screen, typically a shortcut on the phone's home screen.
 (Because HousePortal redirects the URL, it is recommended to turn the phone in airplane mode when creating the shortcut from the web browser.)